Author has written 3 stories for Naruto, Harry Potter, and Assassin's Creed.

 Personal Fanfiction Principles

 Pairings: Throughout my time on this website, I have discovered that having pre-stated pairings generally leads to all kinds of expectations before a reader even opens the story.
 I've received so many complaints regarding my story Naruto the Angel of Death over what appears to be the initial pairing between Naruto and Meigetsu (Female Kyuubi) in the first few chapters...
 From there, all the readers who personally dislike the pairing stop reading and generally send me a PM or review expressing their extreme dislike for the story, how I ruined it, blah, blah blah.
 They don't even realize that presently in the story, the current pairing is Naruto and a Female Haku.
+And where did I ever say that they would get together in the first place?!
+I mean, seriously...
+If you were a thirteen year old who met someone who was drop-dead gorgeous and actually cared about you in some way, wouldn't you develop a crush too?!
+It's realistic!

 That being said though, I do think an author should put a notice either in the story's first chapter heading or their summary for individuals who are NOT interested in reading a story where the Main Pairing is a homosexual relationship.
 Notice that I emphasized the Main Pairing...
-This is because I do not mind at all if any other pairings are homosexual or not.
+That is because I do not mind at all if any other pairings are homosexual or not.
 Its just that most readers subconsciously see themselves as the MC in some form and for those of us who are heterosexual, it can be a somewhat uncomfortable experience reading a story with a main homosexual implications without us realizing it was going to be one.

 Reviews: How is it that many of us judge whether or not we open a story to read on this website?
 Some do it based off the pairing, others do it from the summary or by the author, and a few even do it based off the genre.
 However, the truth of the matter is that the majority of us will likely base it off the number of reviews we see and it really isn't all that surprising when you think about it.
 The more reviews you see, the better a potential reader knows that the story is a good one since so many people commented.
 It is one of the reason why we authors always beg for reviews at the beginning and end of each posted chapter.
 But more importantly, it is a genuine sign that we not only did a good job and entertained you, but that our ideas, creativity, and effort was WORTH IT.